mixtapejaxson/ChatTweak/README.md

 You can install **SnapTweak** via the User-Script with a tool like [Tampermonkey](https://www.tampermonkey.net/).

-For [Tampermonkey](https://www.tampermonkey.net/) it's recommended you set Security > Content Script API to `UserScripts API Dynamic`, for BetterChat to be injected reliably.
+For [Tampermonkey](https://www.tampermonkey.net/) it's recommended you set Security > Content Script API to `UserScripts API Dynamic`, for SnapTweak to be injected reliably.

 ## How to Contribute